 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

 Transsphenoidal surgery is the treatment of choice for patients with thyrotropic adenomas.[1]
-Adjuvant radiation therapy may be employed when surgery is known to be noncurative even if the patient is still euthyroid because relapse is inevitable, and the full effect of radiation therapy requires months or years.
+Adjuvant radiation therapy may be used when surgery is known to be noncurative, even if the patient is still euthyroid.
+This is because relapse is inevitable, and the full effect of radiation therapy requires months or years.

 Medical therapy may be required for patients who still have hyperthyroid symptoms despite surgery and external radiation.
-Somatostatin analogues are the drugs of choice for treatment; however, the efficacy of treatment may wane with time.[1-4]
+Somatostatin analogues are the treatment of choice, but their efficacy may wane with time.[1-4]

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

-The selection of treatment for patients with nonfunctioning (endocrine-inactive) tumors depends on tumor size, the progressive course of the disease, and anatomical structures affected by the tumor extension.
+Treatment selection for patients with nonfunctioning (endocrine-inactive) tumors depends on tumor size, the progressive course of the disease, and anatomical structures affected by the tumor extension.
 Most patients present with suprasellar extension and visual field deficits.
 In addition, many have hormone deficits before treatment.
-The initial treatment of patients with gonadotroph adenomas is usually by transsphenoidal surgery, particularly if the adenoma presents with neurological symptoms, because the effect of radiation therapy occurs too slowly, and no reliable medical therapy exists.[4]
+The initial treatment of patients with gonadotroph adenomas is usually by transsphenoidal surgery, particularly if the adenoma presents with neurological symptoms.
+This is because the effect of radiation therapy occurs too slowly, and no reliable medical therapy exists.[4]

-Surgical management is typically considered the first choice of treatment for patients with endocrine inactive pituitary adenomas because of its effectiveness in ameliorating symptoms of chiasmal compression and headache.[1]
-Radical removal of the tumor, however, is difficult to obtain because of the frequent invasiveness into the cavernous sinus.
+The first choice of treatment for patients with endocrine-inactive pituitary adenomas is usually surgery, which ameliorates symptoms of chiasmal compression and headache.[1]
+However, radical removal of the tumor is difficult because of frequent invasion into the cavernous sinus.
 Seventy percent to 80% of patients experience normalization or improvement of visual field defects, and almost 100% of patients with headache as a presenting symptom experience relief.
 Regrowth of the tumor after radiologically confirmed gross total removal appears to be uncommon.
 In a series of 32 patients, only 2 (6.2%) with gross total tumor removal and no postoperative radiation therapy showed radiological recurrence of the tumor at a mean follow-up of 5.5 years.[5]

-Radiation therapy has been administered routinely in the postoperative period and after clear radiological evidence of residual or recurrent tumor has been demonstrated.[1-3] Drug therapy appears to be of limited value.[1-3]
+Radiation therapy has been given postoperatively, and after clear radiological evidence of residual or recurrent tumor has been demonstrated.[1-3] Drug therapy appears to be of limited value.[1-3]

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.